complete-dope/codex/content/posts/ml-optimisers.md

 To find the Minima in single variable the f'(x) = 0 , and f''(x) >= 0 , these 2 conditions are enough to find minima

 ## Multivariable /Multivariate
+2x + 3y = 10 (multivariable eq)
+x2 + y2 = 16 (multivariable eq)

-First Derivative : This becomes a vector and is no longer a number Second Derivative : This becomes a matrix that is called Hessian
+First Derivative : This becomes a vector and is no longer a number
+Second Derivative : This becomes a matrix that is called Hessian

 So we cant just take sign of second derivative and tell maxima and minima ( what does sign of a matrix means ? nothing )